Categorical Reparameterization with Denoising Diffusion models: Background

 This gradient estimator was first considered by \citet{hinton2012nnml_lec9} in the context of training with hard thresholds, where the backward pass treats the threshold operation as the identity.
 It was later formalized by \citet{bengio2012estimating} for quantization-aware training of deep networks.
 The resulting gradient estimator is often effective in practice but is, by construction, biased with respect to the true discrete objective.
 When $f$ is linear, hard ST yields an unbiased gradient of $F$.
-As observed by \citet{liu2023reinmax}, the hard ST surrogate can be interpreted as an unbiased estimator of a first-order approximation of $\grad{\param} \objFun(\param)$ defined in \Cref{appendix:reinmax}.

-The {\sc ReinMax} estimator \cite{liu2023reinmax} improves upon hard ST by using an unbiased estimator of a second-order approximation of $\grad{\param} \objFun(\param)$, obtained via the trapezoidal rule.
-In \Cref{appendix:reinmax}, we prove that the resulting estimator has the following simple form, which closely resembles hard ST:
+The \textsc{ReinMax} estimator \cite{liu2023reinmax} refines hard ST by providing an exact unbiased estimator of $\grad{\param}\objFun(\param)$ in case $f$ is quadratic, obtained via a trapezoidal (Heun-type) rule.
+In \Cref{appendix:reinmax}, we show that it admits the following simple form, closely mirroring hard ST: